IBM/cp4d-deployment/aws/README.md

 ### Steps to Deploy:
+* AWS `Access key ID` and `Secret access key` will be required for the deployment.
+Also `AdministratorAccess` policy is required for the IAM user which will be used for deploying the cluster.
 * Before deploying the infrastructure make sure you have `python3` installed in your local system.
 * Create a Route 53 domain.
 * [Download](https://cloud.redhat.com/openshift/install/pull-secret) a pull secret.
 Create a Red Hat account if you do not have one.